ibm-cloud-docs/openshift/openshift_cluster_access.md

 7. [Create an API key](#access_api_key) with the private service endpoint so that you can log in to the cluster.

+8. Verify that you are connected to the private network through your {{site.data.keyword.vpc_short}} VPN connection.

-8. Log in to the cluster with the API key.
+9. Log in to the cluster with the API key.
 Include `https://` and the port in the private service endpoint URL, such as `https://c100.private.us-east.containers.cloud.ibm.com:30113`.
     ```
     oc login -u apikey -p <API_key> --server=<private_service_endpoint>
     ```
     {: pre}

-9. Verify that the `oc` commands run properly with your cluster through the private service endpoint by checking the version.
+10. Verify that the `oc` commands run properly with your cluster through the private service endpoint by checking the version.
     ```
     oc version
     ```